RhythmLunatic/stepmania/README.md

 This is a custom version of StepMania with various features.
 The theme is available [here](https://github.com/raveitoutofficial/raveitout)

-Features:
+## Features
 * OptionsList implements more features that the regular options menu supports.
 * ~~Update checker~~ Eventually
 * ~~Windows PIUIO ported from OpenITG (thx to pk for the libUSB shit)~~ It doesn't work
-* BedrockSolid's PIUIO2Key for windows lights which may or may not work, I don't know, I don't have a PIUIO
+* ~~BedrockSolid's PIUIO2Key for windows lights which may or may not work, I don't know, I don't have a PIUIO~~ It's not even in the CMakeLists right now
-* PacDrive lights because it's been a year and it still hasn't been merged
+* PacDrive lights for both Windows and Linux.
+* ^ Including the correct mappings for pump mode
 * Barely functional co-op x4 that happens to be very buggy
 * Support StepF2's note visibility and fake attributes.
+* Bonus note for modcharts/missions that does not affect life (Check the wiki)
 * All level, all difficulty sort
 * Ability to show SortOrders next to folders if you are using the built in group select.
 Check MusicWheel metrics for more information.
-* Card Reader support that will get finished one day
+* ~~Card Reader support~~ Need to redo, doesn't flush the buffer correctly right now and only works on Linux

 ## Compiling